 On October 27, 2020, the City and County of Denver received a letter from the Colorado Department of Public Health & Environment (CDPHE) stating that city has been moved to the more restrictive Safer at Home Dial Level 3.
 The city's public health order was updated to reflect this move.
 This move is in response to rapidly increasing case incidents, positivity rates, and hospitalizations.
 Learn more about the state’s dial framework.

 Denver and the region’s COVID-19 case rates are at record highs and caused by widespread community transmission.
-Due to this quick and steady rise in cases, additional measures must be put in place to prevent Denver from being moved into a more restrictive phase of the state’s Safer at Home dial.
+Due to this quick and steady rise in cases, additional measures must be put in place to prevent Denver from being moved into the most restrictive phase, Stay at Home.
 Face coverings and less congregating are proven strategies for reducing the spread of COVID-19.

-The new public health measures require people to wear face coverings in more settings and reduce the number of people who can gather from 10 to 5 people.
-The tougher face-covering mandate is effective immediately until further notice, and the reduced gathering order is effective through Nov.
-16.
+The new public health measures require people to wear face coverings in more settings and aligns with the states' recommendations on the number of people who can gather.
+Those numbers are limited to 10 people from no more than two different households.
+The tougher public health orders are effective immediately until further notice.

 Face coverings (masks) are a crucial part of these safety measures.
 Your face covering protects me and my face covering protects you.
 Many Denver residents have already adopted the face covering guideline, but we need everyone to continue to do their part to keep everyone safe.

 People with COVID-19 can spread the virus before symptoms appear and asymptomatically.
 Both groups can unknowingly spread the virus to others.